marcusklasson/vcca_grocerystore/README.md

 * ```w```: Text descriptions of grocery items
 * ```y```: Class labels of the natural images

-The VAE and Autoencoder names do not use a subscript because they only use the image features ```x```.
+The VAE and Autoencoder model names do not use a subscript because they only use the image features ```x```.
 If selecting a model without ```y```, then classification is performed by training a softmax classifier on the latent representations of the model.